Club: Manchester City FC | Opening: 2002 | Capacity: 48,000 seats

 After the games, the stadium was converted into a football stadium as to provide Manchester City with a modern replacement for Maine Road.
-The club moved into the Etihad Stadium at the start of the 2003/04 season.
+The club moved into Etihad Stadium at the start of the 2003-04 season.

-In 2008, the Etihad Stadium hosted the UEFA Cup final between Zenit St. Petersburg and Rangers FC (2-0).
+In 2008, Etihad Stadium hosted the UEFA Cup final between Zenit St Petersburg and Rangers FC (2-0).

-The stadium was initially called City of Manchester Stadium, but was renamed Etihad Stadium in 2011 as a result of a 10-year sponsorship deal with Etihad Airways.
+The stadium was initially called City of Manchester Stadium, but was renamed Etihad Stadium in 2011 following a 10-year sponsorship deal with Etihad Airways.

-The Etihad Stadium is located toward the east of Manchester, at about 1.5 miles from Manchester’s city centre and slightly less from Manchester Piccadilly Station.
+Etihad Stadium is located toward the east of Manchester at about 1.5 miles from Manchester’s city centre and slightly less from Manchester Piccadilly Station.